|

 selecting the rectangle of interest by moving to the lower right corner.
 By

 next selecting the Execute menu you can choose the requested operation.
-You
+You can

-can see it in some detail in the picture on the left; I indicated in
+see it in some detail in the picture on the left; I indicated in red the selected rectangle based on the selection area (in

-(note: actually the execute menu has one more column, but due to lack of area
+execute menu has one more column, but due to lack of area in the picture I

-in the picture I erased this one).
+erased this one).

-Pasting is even more easy (assuming you already copied or cut a
+Pasting is even more easy (assuming you already copied or cut a rectangle):

-Rectangle (or however you called it during installation), have some patience
+however you called it during installation), have some patience to let perl do

-to let perl do the job, and voila: the rectangle is inserted.
+the job, and voila: the rectangle is inserted.

 Problem: the scripts do not